Codeguy225/Time-Series-Analysis-and-Forecasting/README.md

 There are many time-series analysis we can explore from now on, such as forecast with uncertainty bounds, change point and anomaly detection, forecast time-series with external data source.
 We have only just started.

 ## **Limitations & Next Steps**
 The only limitation faced with this model was the available data at the time of creation.
-Recommend adding more data to the modle to discover how the data behaved during the pandemic.
+Recommend adding more data to the model to discover how the data behaved during the pandemic.